 \section{Abstract}

-Applications of generating photo-realistic human avatars are many, however, high-fidelity avatar generation traditionally required expensive professional camera rigs and artistic labor, but recent research has enabled constructing them automatically from smartphones with RGB and IR sensors.
-However, these new methods still rely on the presence of high-resolution cameras on modern smartphones and often require offloading the processing to powerful servers with GPUs.
+Photo-realistic human avatars have broad applications, yet high-fidelity avatar generation has traditionally required expensive professional camera rigs and extensive artistic labor.
+Recent research has enabled constructing them automatically from smartphones with RGB and IR sensors, however, these new methods still rely on high-resolution cameras on modern smartphones and often require offloading the processing to powerful servers with GPUs.
 Modern applications such as video conferencing call for the ability to generate these avatars from consumer-grade laptop webcams using limited compute available on-device.
-In this work, we develop a novel method based on 3D morphable models, landmark detection, photo-realistic texture GANs, and differentiable rendering to tackle the problem of low webcam image quality and edge computation.
-We build an automatic system to generate high-fidelity animatable avatars under these limitations, leveraging the neural compute capabilities of mobile chips.
+In this work, we develop a novel method based on 3D morphable models, landmark detection, photorealistic texture GANs, and differentiable rendering to tackle the problem of low webcam image quality and edge computation.
+We build an automatic system to generate high-fidelity animatable avatars under these limitations, leveraging the compute capabilities of AMD mobile processors.